Pancreatic progenitor cell: Development

 The pancreas is an organ of endodermal origin.
 The endoderm is amongst the three germ layers that make up the developing embryo.
 The origination of the pancreatic tissue is from the dorsal and ventral aspects of the posterior foregut.
 They can be observed at E9.0 to E9.5 during embryonic development.
 Fusion of these buds occurs during rotation of the developing gut.
 The fused and developed pancreas consists of pancreatic enzyme secreting cells (exocrine cells), digestive enzyme transporting cells (ductal cells) and hormone producing cells (endocrine cells).
 These endocrine cells develop in discrete areas within the pancreas known as the islets.

 Schematic illustrating the development of the pancreas from a dorsal and a ventral bud.
 During maturation, the ventral bud flips to the other side of the gut tube (arrow) where it typically fuses with the dorsal lobe.
 An additional ventral lobe that usually regresses during development is omitted.

 In humans, the dorsal bud can be observed 26 days post-fertilization.
 However, the islet cells can only be observed at 52 days post-fertilization.
 The development of beta cells precedes that of the development of other endocrine cells in the islets.
 All islet cells can be observed in the first trimester in human.
 This variation in the development of islet cell subtypes is due to differential gene expression and induction pathways of progenitor cells.

+Progenitors in the adult pancreas

+In addition to the multipotent progenitors of the developing pancreas, the adult pancreas contains cells with progenitor-like properties that can contribute to the formation of new endocrine cells, particularly after injury.
+Studies in zebrafish using single-cell RNA sequencing have characterized ductal cell populations of the adult pancreas, including Notch-responsive ductal cells and a distinct population of krt4-expressing ductal cells that act as ductal progenitors of endocrine cells.
+Following the loss of beta cells, these ductal progenitors, together with subsets of endocrine cells, can give rise to new insulin-producing cells and contribute to beta-cell regeneration.
+Because pancreatic endocrine differentiation is broadly conserved across vertebrates, such progenitor populations are studied as models for generating beta cells in regenerative approaches to diabetes.